 It is near on impossible to explain Danish culture without starting with ''Hygge''.
 So, what is this ''Hygge''?
-To be honest , there is no specific definition of the concept.
+To be honest, there is no specific definition of the concept.
 Even the Danes don’t know how to explain exactly what it means.
 The general idea is ‘to enjoy life to its maximum, being present and living in the moment’.
-Some have tried to translate it as ‘cozy’, but strictly speaking, that doesn’t quite cover it.
+Some have tried to translate it as ‘cosy’, but strictly speaking, that doesn’t quite cover it.

-Living in Denmark, you will see the locals gathering in parks, or even by themselves, reading a book, drinking wine or playing games, no matter what day of the week it is!
+Living in Denmark, you will see the locals gathering in parks, or even by themselves, reading a book, drinking wine or playing games, no matter what day of the week it is, like Danish lotto.
 This is especially evident during summer, when parks, beaches and other open areas will be packed with people, enjoying the '‘hygge’' with various activities.
-Danes love participating in open air activities, and no matter your interests or taste, Copenhagen has it all!
+Danes love participating in open-air activities, and no matter your interests or taste, Copenhagen has it all!

 As mentioned above, ''Hygge'' means finding time to relax and live life to its fullest.
 Denmark has only 37 hours work week, making it one of the lowest in the world.
 Balance between work and personal life is of particular importance to the Danes, which plays a big part of the '‘Hygge lifestyle’'.

 If you are not from Scandinavia, listening to and understanding Danish can seem like an impossible task.
 If you speak English or German to a good level, then you will be able to understand some written Danish, but despite their common Anglo-Saxon roots, it can be rather difficult to grasp.

 The main problem of the language is the word pronunciation.
 The pronunciation is not like the written form, and can change based on the neighbouring letters.
 To make things even more complex, Danish has more letters than the normal 26 letter English alphabet (e.g. æ, ø and å).